Not Very Resilient

 Will AI replace Lathe Machine Operator?

 In part.
-We think AI will eventually automate a real share of this work, but skilled machinists who adapt will still have a place in manufacturing for years to come.
+We think AI will eventually automate a real share of this work, but human judgment and hands-on skill will still matter for years to come.

 Reveal More